hanneslsm/studio25/readme.txt

 == Description ==

-studio25 is a custom the for StudioLeismann.com Created by hanneslsm in Sevilla
+studio25 is a custom the for StudioLeismann.com Created by hanneslsm in Sevilla and Berlin

+== Greetings ==

+Howdy a8c!
+Also, hey mom!
+And hello world!

 == Changelog ==